ices-eg/wg_MGWG/length-dist/README.md

   Simulate/Demonstrate the problem of Ref points.
       2 stocks same Bmsy and Fmsy but different LD.
 I.E. different selectivity, introduce nat mort events.
 Check if one is more resilient/resistent.
+      Cole + Maite: SS3 simulation based on Rockfish
+      Dvora: population at equilibrium approach